jadilorenzo/obsidian-writing/Let There Be Light.md

 Caleb Woods is passionate about developing his company's software, business, employees, and community.
 Within a few years of being hired, the founder of RoleModel Software chose Mr. Woods to become CEO after him because of Mr. Wood's incredible leadership, humility, vision, and technical skills.
 For example, Mr. Woods personally assess "RoleModel Academy" applicants' technical and interpersonal skills.
 For instance, although programmers are known for their poor communication, this year's Academy cohort presented their educations and backgrounds to the company with ease and clarity — one even had the whole company laughing.
 As for technical ability, Mr. Woods leads daily code reviews for the first few weeks of the academy, where he reenforces coding habits in drastic ways.
-Mr. Woods insists on high quality coding
+In fact, if an Academy student comes to a check-in meeting with an untested feature, his code will be immediately and irrevocably deleted — the code equivalent of capital punishment.

 In fact, Mr. Woods cares so much for code quality that if any student submits untested code, it will be immediately and irrevocably deleted.
 In fact, if an Academy student submits untested code, it will be immediately and irrevocably deleted.

-and later trains them in the "RoleModel Way" (best practices) of programming for the first several weeks of the Academy — and he does a great job.
+Mr. Woods insists on high quality coding and later trains them in the "RoleModel Way" (best practices) of programming for the first several weeks of the Academy — and he does a great job.